 - Solar panels (long-term energy independence)

-- Low-VOC finishes and organic textiles (healthier indoor air quality)
+- Low-VOC finishes and organic textiles (healthier indoor air quality for your guests)

-- Reclaimed wood and locally sourced decor (unique aesthetic with sustainability story)
+- Reclaimed wood and locally sourced decor (unique aesthetic with a sustainability story)

 Who's Driving This Trend